JamesSkemp/words/content/post/determining-3d-distances-and-angles.md

 +++
-title = "Determining 3D Distances and Angles" summary = "Mathematical formulas for determining three dimensional distances as well as angles.
+title = "Determining 3D Distances and Angles" description = "Mathematical formulas for determining three dimensional distances as well as angles.
 Helpful for 'camera to object' and 'light to object' distances (for POV-Ray&trade;)." draft = false comments = true date = "2006-09-04T13:17:00-05:00"